OWASP/CheatSheetSeries/cheatsheets/Password_Storage_Cheat_Sheet.md

 [Argon2](https://en.wikipedia.org/wiki/Argon2) is the winner of the 2015 [Password Hashing Competition](https://password-hashing.net).
 There are three different versions of the algorithm, and the Argon2**id** variant should be used where available, as it provides a balanced approach to resisting both side channel and GPU-based attacks.

 Rather than a simple work factor like other algorithms, Argon2 has three different parameters that can be configured, meaning that it's more complicated to correctly tune for the environment.
-The specification contains [guidance on choosing appropriate parameters](https://password-hashing.net/argon2-specs.pdf), and there are also some [other guides available](https://www.twelve21.io/how-to-choose-the-right-parameters-for-argon2/), however, if you're not in a position to properly tune it, then a simpler algorithm such as [Bcrypt](#bcrypt) may be a better choice.
+The specification contains [guidance on choosing appropriate parameters](https://password-hashing.net/argon2-specs.pdf), however, if you're not in a position to properly tune it, then a simpler algorithm such as [Bcrypt](#bcrypt) may be a better choice.

 ### PBKDF2